Yossi Abukasis

-Yosef "Yossi" Abukasis (יֹוסֶף "יֹוסִי" אָבּוּקָסִיס; born September 10, 1970) is an Israeli former football midfielder and current coach of Beitar Jerusalem.
+Yosef "Yossi" Abukasis (יֹוסֶף "יֹוסִי" אָבּוּקָסִיס; born September 10, 1970) is an Israeli former football midfielder and current coach of Maccabi Netanya.

 Career

 Abukasis played in the youth team of Hapoel Tel Aviv, and in 1987/1988 season arrived to the first team.
 In that year Hapoel won the championship and Abukasis signed in the team for the next 5 years.
 In 1994/1995 season Abukasis played in Bnei Yehuda Tel Aviv.
 A season after he played in Tzafririm Holon and in the next season he moved to Beitar Jerusalem FC.
 Abukasis played in Beitar from 1995/1996 until 2000/2001, and in his time Beitar won two championships and the Toto Cup.
 Abukasis also participated in the 2000 2000 UEFA European Football Championship qualifying with the Israel national football team.